Scott-Borecki/rails-engine/doc/merchants_endpoints.md

 ## Get One Merchant

-Returns a Merchant and their attributes.
+Returns a merchant and their attributes.

 ```
 GET /merchants/{merchant_id}